kevin-j-m/kjm-blog/content/posts/request-spec-realistic-error-response.md

 ```

 We [pass a block]({{< ref "temporary-state-in-tests" >}}) to this method in our test.
 We store the initial values of the environment configuration, then set `show_exceptions` and `show_details_exceptions` to match production.
 After our block executes, we return them to their original value.

+Note that prior to Rails 7.1, you'll want to set the value of `show_exceptions` to `true`.
+From 7.1 on, the configuration accepts a [set of symbols](https://guides.rubyonrails.org/configuring.html#config-action-dispatch-show-exceptions) and using true or false is deprecated.

 Let's update our test to use this method.